yogeshiitm/scientific-calculator/README.md

     3!5 ---> 3! × 5
     ```

-4. It also checks if all the parentheses are balanced in the input expression using Stack data structure, and then display the error accordingly.
+4. It also checks if all the parentheses are balanced in the input expression (using Stack data structure), and then displays an error accordingly.
+    ```sh
+    abs(-5)) ---> Error displayed: closing bracket has been used before an opening bracket.
+    (abs(-5) ---> Error displayed: brackets are not balanced.
+    ```

 ## Near future plan